Swiss economics minister ‘ready to discuss’ with US on tariffs

 “We have signalled we are ready to discuss and to show we have benefits for the US,” Parmelin told Swiss public radio, SRF, on Saturday.

 “We have abolished industrial tariffs.
-That means almost 99% of goods from the U.S. that come to Switzerland do so without customs duties.
+That means almost 99% of goods from the US that come to Switzerland do so without customs duties.
 Probably other countries don’t have that.”

 More